kuz/caffe-with-spearmint/README.md

 ```
 and CWSM will use Spearmint to find the best `weight_decay` for you.

 For those not familiar with Caffe: you might have heard that choosing right parameters for a deep neural network is a painful process.
-This tools employs the power of Bayesian optimization to make this search automatic for the Caffe framework.
+This tool employs the power of Bayesian optimization to make this search automatic for the models described in the Caffe framework.

 The `OPTIMIZE` keyword can be used both in `solver.prototxt` and `trainval.prototxt` for as many parameters simultaneuosly as you want (be careful: too many parameters might take too long).

 There are few special tricks which may seem odd at first, but, as you will see below, they are justified.
 Take a look at `examples/mnist` and read the "General Setup" section for a quick start.
 Refer to "Optimization Parameters" section below for more detailed documentation.